jonnonz1/nz-statute-book/acts/public/1990/smokefree-environments-and-regulated-products-act-1990.md

     (ii) the regulated product advertisement included in that film, video recording, or sound recording is in the form of a reference to, or a depiction of, a tobacco product trade mark that is only an incidental part of that film, video recording, or sound recording:
   (f) a public health message issued by the Director-General for the purposes of this Act or any of its Parts that is published by a public service or an individual or organisation that is funded (whether wholly or partly and whether directly or indirectly) by a public service:
   (g) the following activities:
-    (i) the display, in accordance with any regulations, of vaping products that are available for sale within the retail premises or on the Internet site of the retailer; and
+    (i) the display, in accordance with any regulations, of vaping products that are available for sale within the retail premises of a specialist vape retailer; and
     (ii) if regulations made under section 81(1)﻿(5)﻿(ii) are in force and apply to the retailer, a retailer providing within their retail premises or on their Internet site information (in any medium) relating to vaping products in accordance with regulations; and
     (iii) until regulations made under section 81(1)﻿(5)﻿(ii) are in force, a retailer providing within their retail premises or on their Internet site information about vaping being a less harmful alternative to smoking:
   (h) any advice or message given by a suitably qualified health worker to an individual or to groups for the purpose of supporting them to switch from smoking to vaping: